04 The Miller’s Daughter

 As the brothers separated, Graybard leaned his elbows on the wall.
 “How well did you know Lord Mayweather?
 You never said.”

 “Did I tell you Buberrans are curious folk?”
 Graybard raised his eyebrows.
-“Wondering why you don’t want anyone to recognize you.”
+“Wondering why you’re trying to hide.
+And it’s not about Ena.”

 Josah hesitated.
 “Somethings are best left in the past.”

-Graybard scrutinized people traveling back and forth, in and out of the buildings.
-He shook his head.
+Graybard turned to the barn.
+He scrutinized people traveling back and forth, in and out of the buildings, shaking his head.
 “There isn’t a warrior among this bunch.
 Luka won’t have to do much to take this city.”

-Hearing Luka’s name and being back home was more than Josah could bare.
+Hearing Luka’s name and being back home was more than Josah could bear.
 “Look, I only want to do what I must and leave.”

 “Shouldn’t we warn these folks?
 Can you leave them without saying something?”